brennancheung/volgenic/12-game-dev/README.md

 Instead, I can just treat state as an ordinary javascript variable and just update the VDOM once every `requestAnimationFrame`.

+I was taking a naive approach to re-rendering.
+I was basically rendering every `requentAnimationFrame`.
+That was eating up a lot of unnecessary CPU.

+So for development purposes, I just did a naive `setInterval` for re-rendering and made it slower for development.
+It felt a bit laggy on `mouseEnter` events.

 ## Next steps

+Updating VDOM should only update (`requestAnimationFrame`) on state changes.
+In order to do that, I can have an `update` function that has a `debounce` in it.

+`context` was another issue that I ran into.
+I'm so used to React's `context` that I immediately thinking in those terms.
+However, I'm not bound by the normal React limitations.
+I didn't investigate it much because I didn't really need `context` but I think in future